 Our research showed that foresight capabilities seem to currently exist on two distinct levels.
 The first level comprises basic competence - the ability to execute fundamental foresight tasks and methods.
-The second level represents broader competency - the characteristics that enable superior performance in complex situations (Hines et al., 2017).
+The second level representing broader competency - the characteristics that enable greater performance in complex situations (Hines et al., 2017).

-The research explored in Towards a Foresight Competency Model (2017), helmed by Andy Hines and the APF, demonstrates that foresight competency is not merely about mastering specific tools or methods.
-Rather, it requires developing "enduring personal characteristics" that predict effective on-the-job performance (Hines et al., 2017).
-These characteristics include cognitive abilities, behavioral traits, and strategic thinking capabilities that extend beyond technical expertise.
+The research explored in Towards a Foresight Competency Model (2017), helmed by Andy Hines and the Association of Professional Futurists (APF), demonstrates that foresight competency is not merely about mastering specific tools or methods.
+Rather, it requires developing "enduring personal characteristics" that predict effective job performance (Hines et al., 2017).
+These characteristics include cognitive abilities, behavioral traits, and strategic thinking capabilities that extend beyond solely technical expertise.

-Policy Horizons Canada's newly published 'Competency Framework for Foresight Practice' emphasizes that foresight competency development must account for both individual and organizational contexts.
+Policy Horizons Canada's newly published Competency Framework for Foresight Practice (2024) emphasizes that foresight competency development must account for both individual and organizational contexts.
 Their research shows that effective foresight practice requires practitioners to navigate complex organizational systems while maintaining rigorous methodological approaches.
-They further that this dual requirement necessitates development of both technical and contextual understanding.
+They further that these requirements necessitate the development of both technical and contextual understanding.